 - 1. At the time of specific design plan, the applicant shall evaluate an appropriate location(s) for a dog park and dog waste stations. - 2.
-At the time of the preliminary plan of subdivision submission, the applicant shall make every effort to meet the entire woodland conservation requirement on-site, to include areas that may be conveyed to The Maryland-National Capital Park and Planning Commission.
+At the time of the preliminary plan of subdivision submission, the applicant shall make every effort to meet the entire woodland conservation requirement on-site.